tail-call/kbb/README.md

  - [x] Save/load
  - [ ] Lua console in focus mode
+ - [ ] Load level immediately on game start
+ - [ ] Save level immediately on game exit
+ - [ ] Game is an editable image
  - [ ] Game is a GuyDelegate
  - [ ] Event system
  - [ ] Timer type